MetOffice/CSET/docs/source/contributing/code-review.rst

 technical review and for peer-reviewing journal articles.

-As with all reviews you need to keep an open mind and not allow previous expectations to control your review.
-Just because you do not like a diagnostic does not mean it should not be included in CSET.
-You are not reviewing how good a diagnostic is - that is a job for journal reviewers.
+As with all reviews you need to keep an open mind and not allow previous expectations to impact your review.
+If you personally do not like a diagnostic that does not mean it should not be included in CSET.
+You are not reviewing how good a diagnostic is.
 Instead you are reviewing whether the code does what it is supposed to do, how usable the addition is, and if there is enough information to allow the correct interpretation of the diagnostic by those new to the diagnostic.
 The descriptions of each part of the science review are put in the order they are recommended to be considered.

 CSET Documentation
 ~~~~~~~~~~~~~~~~~~